-Daniel Barenboim invites us to discover the imaginary world of Claude Debussy.
+Daniel Barenboim invites us to discover the phantasmagorical universe of Claude Debussy.

-Daniel Barenboim, in addition to playing the Preludes with elegance and subtlety, focuses on trying to pierce the Debussy secret.
-"Debussy defined himself as a French musician.
+Daniel Barenboim not only elegantly and subtly performs the Préludes, but also lends his efforts to unlocking Debussy's secrets.
+As he puts it, "Debussy defined himself as a French musician.
 But what is that?
 The possibility of associating unbridled imagination and a mind of mathematical precision."

 Angela Denoke, Burkhardt Fritz, Waltraud Meier, René Pape

 A documentary by Paul Smaczny